azist/tutorial-steps/src/s01-console/readme.md

   public int From { get; set; }
 ```
 The system would bind the value automatically be it app config or command lines arguments.

+As illustrated above, the framework performs a lot of boilerplate plumbing.
+App chassis provides logical container isolation
+of your app instance which is the application composition root.